mspillman/gallop/README.md

 - [Streamlit](https://streamlit.io/) - this allowed the browser-based GUI to be written entirely in python, which made it easier to integrate with the existing code.

 ### **Free and cheap GPU/TPU Resources**
-[Google Colaboratory](https://colab.research.google.com) offers free/cheap access to GPUs and TPUs.
+- [Google Colaboratory](https://colab.research.google.com) offers free/cheap access to GPUs and TPUs.
 Colab Pro is ~$10 per month which gives priority access to more powerful GPU resources amongst other benefits.
-A number of other services also allow free or cheap GPU access, for example:

 - [Kaggle](https://www.kaggle.com/) - free access to GPUs and TPUs, run time capped at 30 hours / week.
 GPUs = Nvidia Tesla P100 (better than most of the free tier on colab)